Frequently Asked Questions

 Will I receive digital photos and who owns the copyright?

 If your contract includes an Image Archive Download, you will receive the digital photos along with your completed album.
-We own the copyrights but you are have full personal usage rights.
+We own the “copyrights” since we are the creators, but you have full personal usage rights.
 This means you can make your own reproductions as you wish on your own as long as it’s not for commercial purposes.

 What should we do with our digital photos and/or video files?